 The following rankings are a list of colleges with the highest salaries for Writing Studies graduates.
 Our ranking methodology takes into account Writing Studies specific starting and mid-career salaries to find the top paid graduates.

 Brown University is among your best bets if you're planning on studying Writing Studies.
-Students from the Writing Studies program at Brown University earn 30.0% above the standard college graduate with the same degree.
+Soon after getting their bachelor's degree, Writing students usually make an average of $41,804 at the beginning of their careers.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.

 Every student pursuing a degree in Writing Studies needs to check out University of California - Berkeley.
 Students who graduate from the Writing program earn an average of $42,227 in their early career salary and $77,017 in their mid-career salary.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.